someparty/someparty/source/articles/2018-08-26-get-the-rods-out.html.markdown

 Dundas, Ontario's [The Dirty Nil](https://thedirtynil.bandcamp.com/) are fast approaching the September 14 release of *Master Volume*, and they've shared another track to preview their sophomore effort.
 You can check out the song "I Don't Want That Phone Call" at [Kerrang](https://www.kerrang.com) now.
 Frontman Luke Bentham told the magazine:

-> "I’ve found subtlety to be a vastly overrated quality, best left to cardigan wearing jazz tooters.
+> "I've found subtlety to be a vastly overrated quality, best left to cardigan wearing jazz tooters.
 We here at The Dirty Nil prefer to espouse the truth in all its brash glory and ugliness.
-'I Don’t Want That Phone Call' is a love letter to any individual struggling with substances of self destruction.
-You’re not alone, there’s help out there, friends."
+'I Don't Want That Phone Call' is a love letter to any individual struggling with substances of self destruction.
+You're not alone, there's help out there, friends."

 *Master Volume* will mark the band's second LP of new material for [Dine Alone Records](http://dinealonerecords.com/), following 2016's *Higher Power* and the early singles collection *Minimum R&B*.